zixiangzhou916/UDE/README.md

 # Project page of "UDE: A Unified Driving Engine for Human Motion Generation"

+💥💥💥 The demo code is now available!!!

-✨✨✨ Our paper has been accepted by CVPR2023
+✨✨✨ Our paper has been accepted by CVPR2023!

 ---